GMT -5 hours

 Enchanting Peru is a land of ancient Incan ruins, lost civilisations and spectacular landscapes.
 Discover this enigmatic country on one of our specially crafted Peru Tours or choose from our hand-picked hotels and multi-centre itineraries to create an unforgettable tailor made holiday.

-The enchanting Peruvian Amazon is astonishingly rich in biodiversity and boasts the most species of birds in the world.
-The remote north is accessible via the city of Iquitos, the starting point for a number of luxurious river cruises that visit the Pacaya-Samiria Reserve, home to endangered pink river dolphins.
-The southeast city of Puerto Maldonado is the gateway to the Tambopata and Manu Biosphere Reserves where rustic lodges lie hidden in the heart of the rainforest and offer nature walks and canoe trips.
-Flights operate from Lima and Cuzco to Iquitos and Puerto Maldonado.
+The enchanting Peruvian Amazon is remarkablly rich in biodiversity and boasts the most species of birds in the world.
+The remote north is accessible via the city of Iquitos, the starting point for a number of luxurious river cruises while the southeast city of Puerto Maldonado is the gateway to the Tambopata and Manu Biosphere Reserves.

 Lake Titicaca lies on the border of Peru and Bolivia and its shimmering sapphire waters are backed by snow-capped mountains.
 The small city of Puno is thet gateway to the world’s highest commercially navigable lake which is home to Uros communities that live on floating islands made of reeds.